Matthew Ridge: Rugby league career

 Ridge spent the 1997 Super League season as captain of the Warriors, though injuries kept him to just 9 games.
 He also captained New Zealand in a Super League test match against Australia in 1997.

 In 1998 he wrote an autobiography with Angus Gillies, Take No Prisoners, published by Hodder Moa Beckett.
 He continued as captain of the Warriors in the 1998 NRL season and the first half of the Warriors' 1999 season.
 However, in the 1999 season he was sent off and suspended three times, missing twelve weeks, and he retired after the season.

 In total he scored 238 points in 37 first grade games for the New Zealand Warriors between 1997 and his retirement in 1999 (8 tries, 103 goals).
 At the time of his retirement he was the all-time top scorer in international matches for the New Zealand national rugby league team with 168 points (6 tries, 71 goals) from 25 test appearances.
-He finished his rugby league club career with 1,331 total points (40 tries, 582/723 goals @ 80.22%, 11 field goals) from 159 games (Manly 122, Auckland 37), an average of 8.37 points per club game.

 Post-playing career

 In 2002, Matthew Ridge was chosen to host the original New Zealand version of television game show The Chair which first broadcast on ABC in January 2002 in the United States hosted by former tennis champion John McEnroe.

 Ridge later became a television presenter, working with his partner Marc Ellis in various sports-related shows like 'Game of Two Halves', and 'Marc & Matthew's Rocky Road to ...'.
 In 2021 he presented a TV series Designing Dreams on six New Zealand architects: Roger Walker, Pip Cheshire, Julie Stout, Nicholas Dalton, Anna Maria Chin and Michael O'Sullivan.

-Ridge became a board member of the Warriors (by then renamed the New Zealand Warriors) in 2009, when his friend Eric Watson bought the club.

 He was involved in a car accident in 2009, fracturing his pelvis and hip.

 Personal life

-Ridge and his first wife Sally Ridge, an interior designer and television presenter for TVNZ's Homefront.
-In November 2010, Ridge and his then-partner Carly Binding had a son, London Luca Ridge, and in December 2017, Ridge and his wife Chloe Alexa Liggins also had a son, Kenzo Axel Ridge.
+Ridge's first wife was Sally Ridge, an interior designer and television presenter for TVNZ's Homefront.
+In November 2010, Ridge and his then-partner Carly Binding had a son, London Luca Ridge.
+In December 2017, Ridge and his second wife Chloe Alexa Liggins also had a son.